Nicoleta-Bujor/manual_testing_project/README.md

 ### 1.1.1 Roles assigned to the project and persons allocated

+•	Scrum manager - Ioana Ionescu

+•	Software Tester - Marin Sorescu

+•	Review leader - Andrei Preutescu

+•	Software architect - Nicoleta Bujor

+•	Developer - Bianca Rusu

 ### 1.1.2 Entry criteria defined

 •	Roles and human resources allocated

 •	System is up and running

 •	User accounts are created

 ### 1.1.3 Exit criteria defined

 •	All test cases are executed

-•	At least 75% of executed test cases have a "Passed" status
+•	At least 70% of executed test cases have a "Passed" status

-•	Maximum of 4 high-rated bugs remain open and assigned to developers for resolution
+•	Maximum of 3 high-rated bugs remain open and assigned to developers for resolution

 •	Maximum of 10 open bugs, with no critical bugs remaining

 •	Regression testing is completed

-•	Testing deadline: 30.06.2023
+•	Testing deadline: 15.07.2023

 ### 1.1.4 Test scope